-- As a Councillor: - 1.1 I treat other Councillors and members of the public with respect.

-1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.
+- 1.1 I treat other Councillors and members of the public with respect. - 1.2 I treat local authority employees, employees and representatives of partner organisations and those volunteering for the local authority with respect and respect the role they play.